+Parish: Capel

-Parish: Capel Settlement: Adjacent to Tonbridge Gross area (ha): 11.85 Developable area (ha): 6.70 Site type: Greenfield site in rural area adjacent to Tonbridge Potential site use: Site has been assessed for development potential, notably for education use Potential yield if residential: Not to be allocated for residential Issues to consider: Green Belt considerations; AONB (1 component part); Land contamination (railway land - tracks mainly); Ecological interest; notable feature/designation; EA Flood Zones 2 (43.91%), 3a (43.42%), and 3b (43.42%);
+Settlement: Adjacent to Tonbridge

+Gross area (ha): 11.85

+Developable area (ha): 6.70

+Site type: Greenfield site in rural area adjacent to Tonbridge

+Potential site use: Site has been assessed for development potential, notably for education use

+Potential yield if residential:

+Issues to consider: MGB; Flood Zone 2; Flood Zone 3; HPGP 110m Buffer; HPGP; HLC Period: Early modern; APA: General background archaeological potential; ALC: GRADE 3, GRADE 2;

-1 Highways issues; Within the 110 metre buffer zone for Regional High Pressure Gas Pipe; ALC: Grade 2, Grade 3 Cross boundary issues Site Description: Site is an agricultural field on which there are no existing buildings.
+LCA: Low Weald Farmland; Land contamination (railway land - tracks mainly); Highways issues; Cross boundary issues Site Description: Site is an agricultural field on which there are no existing buildings.
 The site is adjoined by the main railway line, fields, residential uses.
 Site boundaries include hedging and trees including some trees within the site.
 The site is served by a long vehicular access, Postern Lane serving site and others from Five Oak Green Road.
 There is a lack of pavement along Postern Lane.
 There is a Public Right of Way adjacent to east of the site.
 The site is generally flat in nature.
 There are public views from Postern Lane.
-Suitability: Suitable: see reason below Availability: Available Single ownership Achievability: The site is considered suitable for an education use.
-It is available and in single ownership.
-It is considered it could be delivered within the Local Plan period.
-Sustainability A mixed site.
+Suitability: This site is unsuitable for development.
+It was originally considered for educational uses as part of the Reg.18 Local Plan but subsequent discussions with KCC informed further consideration of the site.
+It is considered the topography of the site is unsuitable to deliver a school, and the location is not appropriate to serve the need.
+For other uses it does not relate well to the settlement, and would erode the green gap between the proposals at Tudeley Village and Tonbridge.
+Availability: Available Single ownership Achievability: N/A Sustainability A mixed site.
 Bus travel is likely to be preferred for most to access Assessment: the school from TGS which represents a slight worsening of noise pollution and air quality compared to the current rural baseline.
-However, the improvements in bus services creates a positive transport score thus this is a rare site where these objectives do not reflect one another.
-Conclusion: Site is suitable as a potential Local Plan allocation subject to further consideration.
-Reason: This site is located in proximity to settlements including Tonbridge, and Paddock Wood and is well located to meet requirements of an education need
+However, the improvements in bus services create a positive transport score thus this is a rare site where these objectives do not reflect one another.
+Heritage score affects impact upon the setting of Somerhill House grade 1 listed building.
+Conclusion: Site is suitable as a potential Local Plan allocation.
+Reason: The topography of the site makes it unsuitable to deliver educational use; and the location is away from the catchment it is needed to serve.
+For other uses it does not relate well to the settlement, and there are landscape concerns with developing on this site.